 Inclusive leadership.
 Collective strength.

-For a Union that is inclusive, accessible and transparent, with regular communication and access to union representatives for members, please support the following candidates in the NTEU election:
+To build a strong and vocal Union that is inclusive, accessible and transparent, with regular communication and access to union representatives for members, please support the following candidates in the NTEU election:

 Vote 1 Kit MacFarlane for Branch President, Division Assistant Secretary and National Council.